bitwarden/help/_articles/account/export-your-data.md

 4. On the Export Vault page:
    - Select a **File Format** (`.json` or `.csv`).
    - Enter your **Master Password**.
 5. Select the **Export Vault** button to download your Vault Export.
+You will be prompted to specify a location for download.

 ### From the Mobile App